End Shortening Lacing

 A variation of Straight Bar Lacing with a convoluted path on the inside that invisibly consumes more shoelace, effectively “shortening” the ends.

-Lacing Technique – Variation 1 – Spiral Path – for even numbers of eyelet pairs
+Lacing Technique – Variation 1 – Spiral path – for even numbers of eyelet pairs

 • Begin straight across on the outside (grey section) and in through the bottom eyelets.

 • The left (blue) end runs all the way up the inside and out through the top left eyelet.
+Adjust so that the end is a comfortable length for tying.

 • The right (yellow) end runs straight up the inside and out through the second-from-top right eyelet, then continues straight across on the outside and in through the adjacent eyelet.